JHGuitarFreak/UQM-MegaMod/doc/release/MegaMod-README.txt

                         - Talk to Kohr-Ah when at the Sa-Matra during Death March
                         - Allies will not chase you if you get close to their ships
                         - No longer possible to encounter random Ur-Quan ships in the Zoq-Fot-Pik home system, like their dialogs say (Bugzilla Bug #759)
-                        - Add a "dead" slave-shielded world and starbase @ Beta Ophiuchi I (047.9:887.5)
+                        - Add a "dead" slave-shielded world and starbase in Gamma Ophiuchi (033.3 : 091.6)
                         - Destroyed Ur-Quan(*) / Kohr-Ah(+) starbases
                           + Beta Reticuli (702.0 : 529.1)
                           * Metis (570.8 : 460.4)